What Is Life Insurance For?

 - Do you have financial responsibilities that would need to be covered in the event of your death?

-If you answer "yes" to either of the above questions, you should consider shopping for a life insurance policy that can provide sufficient coverage to ensure your financial responsibilities would be met even if something happened to you.
+If you answer "yes" to either of the above questions, you should consider shopping for life insurance.
+Consider a policy that can provide sufficient coverage to ensure your financial responsibilities would be met even if something happened to you.
+If you know you will eventually want life insurance but aren’t sure if now is the right time, read on to learn some common milestones that might mean it’s time to buy a life insurance policy.

 Married couples, or unmarried partners in a serious relationship

-In fact, anyone who is in a serious relationship should think seriously about getting a life insurance policy.
+If you are married or in a serious relationship, you should think about how your partner would be financially impacted if anything happened to you and consider purchasing a life insurance policy to provide for your partner’s future.
 And yes, unmarried people can list their partners as beneficiaries on a life insurance policy, so you can certainly consider life insurance before you are married or if you never plan to marry each other.

 Think about the financial implications your death may have for your spouse or partner.
 Consider questions like: